pantheon-systems/pantheon-advanced-page-cache/readme.txt

 * When a post is updated, clear the cache for the post's URL, the homepage, and any index view the post appears on.
 * When an author changes their name, clear the cache for the author's archive and any post they've authored.

+Keys emitted are optimized based on a user's expectation of a normal WordPress site because there's a limit on the total number of keys that can be included in a response.
+For instance, it doesn't make sense to include a `term-<id>` surrogate key for every category or tag on an archive view.

 = Emitted Keys =

 **Home `/`**